joshuakleveter/Vagrant_LASP_server/README.md

 ```

 ### Project Name:
-**NOTE:** By default the site will be named lasp.dev.
+By default the site will be named lasp.dev.
 If you wish to change this to a different name (e.g. my-site.dev) you must change every reference to lasp.dev in the following files to the custom name:
 - /conf/lasp.dev.conf *Filename must be changed to the new name (e.g. lasp.dev.conf becomes my-site.dev.conf)*
 - /vagrant/Vagrantfile
 - /vagrant/lasp.sh *We recommend that you change this filename as well.*